-Then, secondly, this metal is made use of to denote not only stability of sacrificial perfection, but also stability of dwelling; combined with plenty of all good things.
-Hence in the 8th of Deuteronomy, of the promised land Moses says, "A land wherein you shall eat bread without scarceness, you shall not lack anything in it, a land whose stones are iron, and out of whose bills you may dig brass."
-I think the stones and the brass here are to indicate stability of dwelling, in contrast to the tents they had, and dwelt in in the wilderness which were merely temporary ones, they soon were torn to pieces, they soon came to nothing; but here, in this land of plenty, whose stones are iron, out of whose hills you may dig brass, here you have permanence of dwelling.
-So in our mortal life, our poor tents, our poor tabernacles, they wear out, they come to nothing, this earthly house of our tabernacle must come down and must mingle with the dust, but then there are immortal dwellings in reserve; "in my Father's house are many mansions, if it were not so I would have told you."
+Then, secondly, this metal is made use of to denote not only stability of sacrificial perfection, but also stability of dwelling, combined with plenty of all good things.
+Hence in the 8th of Deuteronomy, of the promised land Moses says, 'A land wherein thou shalt eat bread without scarceness, thou shalt not lack anything in it-a land whose stones are iron, and out of whose hills thou mayest dig brass.'
+I think the stones and the brass here are to indicate stability of dwelling, in contrast to the tents they had, and dweltinin the wilderness, which were merely temporary ones, they soon were torn to pieces, they soon came to nought; but here, in this land of plenty, whose stones are iron, out of whose hills thou mayest dig brass, here thou hast permanence of dwelling.
+So in our mortal life, our poor tents, our poor tabernacles, they wear out, they come to nought; this earthly house of our tabernacle must come down and must mingle with the dust, but then there are immortal dwellings in reserve; 'in my Father's house are many mansions, if it were not so I would have told you.'
 Then in comes the permanent dwelling place in the promised land, where we may dwell in fertile valleys, on fruitful mountains, where we may lie down in green pastures and beside the still waters; and here again we may eat bread without scarceness, we shall not lack any good thing in it.
 Bless the Lord then for permanency of sacrificial perfection and for permanency of dwelling.
 And then, thirdly, this phrase is used to represent the firmness of the Christian's standing too.
-Hence, "your shoes shall be iron and brass;" and then the next clause explains what this means; "As your days, so shall your strength be."
-Only Christians are so prone to misunderstand that scripture, "As your days, so shall your strength be."
+Hence, 'thy shoes shall be iron and brass;' and then the next clause explains what this means; 'As thy days, so shall thy strength be.'
+Only Christians are so prone to misunderstand that scripture, 'As thy days, so shall thy strength be.'